5G in the UK: what are the top stocks to watch?

 - Confirm the trade

-You can also buy and hold UK shares from just £3 with IG’s share dealing platform.
-When you invest in a stock you own the shares outright and benefit from any share price appreciation as well as any dividends that are paid.
+You can also buy and hold UK shares from just £3 with our share dealing platform.2 When you invest in a stock you own the shares outright and benefit from any share price appreciation as well as any dividends that are paid.

-Below is a list of UK-listed stocks that are involved in bringing 5G to the UK, such as BT Group and Vodafone, but also a number of other stocks that contribute to 5G in other ways, such as making the chips needed for devices to connect to one another.
+Below is a list of stocks that are involved in bringing 5G to the UK, such as BT Group and Vodafone.
+There are also a number of other stocks that contribute to 5G in other ways, such as making the chips needed for devices to connect to one another.
+These stocks are picked not necessarily as best by size, but rather based on market capitalisation, future prospects and other factors.

 BT Group is the largest player in the UK when it comes telecoms.
-It owns the largest 5G network in the country, EE, and it owns the UK’s national broadband infrastructure, Openreach, which it still owns even if it was legally separated from the business back in 2017.
+It owns the largest 5G network in the country, European Economic (EE), and it owns the UK’s national broadband infrastructure, Openreach, which it still owns even if it was legally separated from the business back in 2017.
 The fact full-fibre is an enabler of 5G means BT Group does have an edge over its rivals because it has significant exposure to both, with other mobile and broadband providers having to piggy-back off its networks.
-BT already provides 5G to over 100 towns and cities.
+BT already provides 5G to over 160 towns and cities.4

 Although BT is the natural leader in the UK due to its unique position in the market, this also means it has the biggest responsibility.
 The company is having to invest billions into both full-fibre broadband and 5G, and is facing increased competition after years of being accused of holding a monopoly in the UK.